 Once you have successfully executed a GEOS-Chem dry-run, you can use the output from the dry-run (contained in the log.dryrun file) to download the data files that GEOS-Chem will need to perform the corresponding "production" simulation.
 You may download from one of several locations, which are described in the following sections.

-Important: Before you use the download\data.py script, make sure to initialize a Conda environment by typing conda activate ENV-NAME (where ENV-NAME is the name of your environment).
+Important: Before you use the download_data.py script, make sure to initialize a Mamba or Conda environment with the relevant command shown below: